mapsforge/mapsforge/docs/Getting-Started-Developers.md

 ## Components

-Mapsforge consists of the following components:
+Mapsforge consists of the following core components:

 - mapsforge-core: platform unspecific general components and interfaces.
 - mapsforge-map: platform unspecific elements used for map display.
 - mapsforge-map-reader: platform unspecific code to read mapsforge map files.
+- kXML2: lightweight XML parser for render themes.

+Extra Android components:

 - mapsforge-map-android: android specific elements.
-- kXML2: lightweight XML parser for render themes.
 - androidsvg: SVG library for displaying SVG files as icons.

-The jars build from the above components are required elements for a mapsforge application on Android.
+Extra Java components:

 - mapsforge-map-awt: a Java-only library to display mapsforge maps.
 - svg-salamander: SVG library for displaying SVG files as icons.

+The jars build from the above components are required elements for a mapsforge application on Android or Java.

 ### Branches